Economy of Sri Lanka: Tourism

 Tourism is one of the main industries in Sri Lanka.
-Major tourist attractions are focused around the islands famous beaches located in the southern and the eastern parts of the country and ancient heritage sites located in the interior of the country and resorts located in the mountainous regions of the country.
+Major tourist attractions are focused around the island's famous beaches located in the southern and the eastern parts of the country and ancient heritage sites located in the interior of the country and resorts located in the mountainous regions of the country.
 Also, due to precious stones such as rubies and sapphires being frequently found and mined in Ratnapura and its surrounding areas, they are a major tourist attraction.

 The 2004 Indian Ocean Tsunami and the past civil war have reduced the tourist arrivals, as a civil war intensified.
 Foreign visitors fell from 566,202 in 2004 during a ceasefire with Tamil Tiger separatists to 447,890 by the end of the war in 2009.
 From then arrivals grew rapidly to 2,333,796 in 2019.
-The 2019 Easter Sunday bombings reduced arrivals to 1,913,702 though authorities acted quickly to round up the group and travel advisories were relaxed by key generating markets such as UK as early as June 2019.
+The 2019 Easter Sunday bombings reduced arrivals to 1,913,702 though authorities acted quickly to round up the group and travel advisories were relaxed by key generating markets such as the UK as early as June 2019.
 Lonely Planet named Sri Lanka the best destination to visit in 2019 and Travel+Leisure the best island.

 The COVID-19 pandemic dealt a major blow to the industry after airports were closed in March 2020.
-Tourism revenues were estimated to have fallen to US$956mn in 2020 from US$3.6bn in 2020 hurting over 300,000 said to be connected to the industry.
+Tourism revenues were estimated to have fallen to US$956mn in 2020 from US$3.6bn in 2019 hurting over 300,000 said to be connected to the industry.
 The government has announced a number relief measures including a debt moratorium, which were then extended.
 In 2020 arrivals fell 70 percent to 507,704 from 1,913,702 in 2019, with almost all arrivals coming before airports closed in March.
 In December 2020, under what was called a 'pilot project' 393 package tourists came to Sri Lanka on a charter flights from Ukraine.
 On January 21 tourism resumed officially allowing independent travellers to also come subject to a series of health rules and Coronavirus tests.